Werner Peiner

 Werner Peiner (20 July 1897 - 19 August 1984) was a German painter.
-He was first influenced by realism, and later by New Objectivity, but he would become known as one of the most talented official painters of the Third Reich.
+He was first influenced by realism, and later by New Objectivity.
+He was known as one of the official painters of the Third Reich due to the favour he received from the public and from senior Nazis, allowing him a successful career under the regime.
+Nowadays he is largely forgotten and many of his works are now missing.

 Life and career

-Peiner was born in Düsseldorf, the son of the merchant Joseph Peiner (1867-1945) and his wife Sophia, née Maintz (1871-1951).
+Peiner was born in Düsseldorf, the son of the merchant Joseph Peiner (1867–1945) and his wife Sophia, née Maintz (1871–1951).
 Peiner grew up in Düsseldorf, where his father had risen to become the managing director of a wood wholesaler.
 He attended school up to the Oberprima.
 When the First World War broke out, he volunteered for the army with a Uhlan regiment.
 He was promoted to lieutenant and served on the western front.

 After the war, Peiner studied at the Düsseldorf Art Academy, since 1919, after initially taking private lessons from Wilhelm Döringer, a friend of his father.
 In the 1920s he guested and painted with Katharina "Nette" Faymonville in the Burghotel zu Kronenburg in the Eifel.
-During this time he joined forces with Fritz Burmann and Richard Gessner to form the "Dreimann-Bund".
-In 1923 Peiner married Marie Therese "Resi" Lauffs and moved to Bonn to live with his in-laws.
+In the same year he joined forces with Fritz Burmann and Richard Gessner to form the 'Dreimannbund'..In 1923 Peiner married Marie Therese "Resi" Lauffs and moved to Bonn to live with his in-laws.
 The couple had no children; in 1950 they adopted the orphaned daughter of a cousin.
 In mid-1925 Peiner set up a studio in Düsseldorf.
-During this time, through the mediation of his friends, the architect Emil Fahrenkamp and the entrepreneur Walter Kruspig (since 1930 general director of Rhenania-Ossag), Peiner accepted artistic commissions for the design of church, insurance and industrial buildings.
+During this time, through the mediation of his friends, the architect Emil Fahrenkamp and the entrepreneur Walter Kruspig (since 1930 general director of Rhenania-Ossag), Peiner received artistic commissions for the design of church, insurance and industrial buildings, while continuing to paint as well.

 In 1931, Peiner settled in Kronenburg and began converting several houses in the historic town center into a studio.
 Today, one of them is used as a hotel.
 Peiner played a key role in the construction of the sewage system in Kronenburg (but not in the valley settlement of Kronenburgerhütte), as the sewage running across the street bothered him.
 Street lamps designed by him can still be found in Kronenburg today.

+Peiner appears to have experimented with some more overtly modernist applications of New Objectivity during the Weimar Republic, as can be seen in his 1923 Rossebändiger vor einem Zirkuszelt.
+He was exhibited in Gustav Hartlaub's 1925 exhibition in Mannheim where the genre was publicly named and classified for the first time.
+However, this more daring style appears to have disappeared by the mid-to-late 1920s, and by the time of the Third Reich he was painting in a conservative New Objectivity style.
+In 1931-2 he published writings arguing for the need of a truly 'German art' and urging the ‘Volk’ to rise and regain their liberty, causing Dieter and Martin Pesch to label him 'a herald of the National Socialists'.